theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/1_factory_method/Factory Method.md

    You might need to add a temporary parameter to the factory method to control the type of returned product.

    At this point, the code of the factory method may look pretty ugly.
-It may have a large switch operator that picks which product class to instantiate.
+It may have a large `switch` statement that picks which product class to instantiate.
 But don't worry, we'll fix it soon enough.

 4. Now, create a set of creator subclasses for each type of product listed in the factory method.
 Override the factory